Illinois Secure Choice Retirement Savings Program Is for Businesses With 5+ Employees

 Employer Requirements Under Illinois Secure Choice

-Employers must register to participate in the program by Feb.
-28 of the year after meeting employer requirements:
+Employers must register to participate in the program after meeting employer requirements:

 - Employ 5 or more eligible employees in every quarter of the previous year